Moving to the cloud enables reading without limits

 “Over time the needs of the business have changed,” explained R Tyler Croy, Scribd’s Director of Platform Engineering.
 “We now need more real-time data processing, and more support for teams collaborating to deliver new data products; we needed something better than what we had in place.”

 The first step the Scribd team took was to move to the cloud (AWS) to take advantage of its elastic infrastructure and range of developer tools.
-They turned to Databricks as their Lakehouse platform to simplify the management of their data analytics workflows — significantly improving development velocity and cross-team collaboration.
+They turned to the Databricks Data Intelligence Platform to simplify the management of their data analytics workflows — significantly improving development velocity and cross-team collaboration.

 With an elastic infrastructure that features optimized Spark clusters, Delta Lake with Delta Caching, and a decoupling of compute from storage, the small file problem that plagued the engineering team was a thing of the past.
 Delta Lake is key to empowering them to build performance-optimized data pipelines that support both historical and streaming data with ease.